 Personnel Committee.
-The Personnel Committee is a standing committee of the Board committee shallof Managers and consist of two managers, with support from the administrator and the District’s legal counsel.
-The committee shall make recommendations to the Board of Managers on personnel and human resources matters.
-All meetings of the committee shall be noticed and open to the public as required by the Open Meeting Law, except for meetings which are required to be closed or may be closed pursuant to the Open Meeting Law.
+There shall be a is a standing committee of the Board known as the Personnel Committee.
+Such committee shall consist of two managers, with support from the administrator and the District’s legal counsel.
+The committee shall make reports and recommendations to the Board on personnel and human resources matters as the committee shall deem appropriate.
+All meetings of the committee shall be noticed and open to the public as required by the Open Meeting Law, except for meetings which are required to be closed pursuant to the Open Meeting Law or which may be closed pursuant to the Open Meeting Law and which the committee votes to close.
+And audio recording shall be made of any portion of a closed meeting.

 Citizens Advisory Committee.
 In accordance with Minn.
 Stat. § 103D.331, there is established a District citizens’ advisory committee.
 The committee is known as the Citizens Advisory Committee (CAC).
-The CAC shall perform the duties set forth in Minnesota Statutes section 103D.331.
+The CAC shall perform the duties set forth in Minn.
+Stat. § 103D.331.
 The CAC will meet according to a schedule set by its members each year and at such other times as the members of the CAC may determine.
 All meetings of the CAC are open to the public.

 Technical Advisory Committee.
 In accordance with Minn.
 Stat. § 103D.337, there is established a technical advisory committee (TAC) to the Board.
-The TAC is convened as necessary and appropriate to advise the Board on regulatory, watershed planning and other technical matters.
+Meetings of the TAC shall be convened as necessary and appropriate to advise the Board on regulatory, watershed planning and other technical matters.

 Audit and Finance Committee.
-A committee known as the Audit and Finance Committee is hereby established.
-The Committee shall consist of two managers appointed by the Board.
-The purpose of the committee shall be to review monthly the financial condition of the District, to assist in the preparation for and review of the results of the annual audit of the District’s financial statements.
+There shall be a standing committee of the Board known as the Audit and Finance Committee.
+Such committee shall consist of two managers appointed by the Board.
+The purpose of the committee shall be to review monthly the financial condition of the District, to assist in the preparation for and review of the results of the annual audit of the District’s financial statements, review and comment upon the district’s compliance with all laws and policies pertaining to the fiscal operations of the district, review and comment upon the performance of the District’s staff, accountant and auditor, and to make such reports and recommendations to the Board with respect to the District’s fiscal matters as the committee shall deem appropriate.
+All meetings of the committee shall be noticed and open to the public as required by the Open Meeting Law, except for meetings which are required to be closed pursuant to the Open Meeting Law or which may be closed pursuant to the Open Meeting Law and which the committee votes to close.
+And audio recording shall be made of any portion of a closed meeting.

-The Board shall not delegate supervision of the District administrator or any District employee to a committee.
+The Board shall not delegate supervision of the administrator or any District employee to a committee.

 Meetings.

+Regular meetings.
 In January each year the Board will set a schedule of regular meetings for the coming year.
 Adjourned and special sessions may be held at such times as the Board deems necessary and proper.